-We next describe the results of estimating equation (2), presented in Table 3.
-We estimate a similar regression to that of Table 2, but the outcomes are receipt and utilization of public assistance programs.
-Additionally, we add a control for FPL status.
-This analysis examines whether gay men, lesbian women, and bisexual adults receive and use funds from public assistance programs at rates higher than those of otherwise comparable heterosexuals; all regressions were linear probability models.
+We next describe the results of estimating equations (2) and (3), presented in Table 3.
+We estimate a two-step Heckman selection model, analyzing differences in receipt and utilization of public assistance programs while adjusting for selection into poverty status.
+This analysis examines whether gay men, lesbian women, and bisexual adults receive and use funds from public assistance programs at rates higher than those of otherwise comparable heterosexuals; all outcome regressions were linear probability models.
 The format of Table 2 is as follows: column (1) reports unemployment insurance utilization; column (2) reports stimulus check utilization; column (3) reports SNAP receipt; column (4) reports SNAP utilization; column (5) reports rental assistance utilization; and column (6) reports Medicaid coverage.
 We also provide the mean of each outcome below to contextualize the differences.
 The top panel estimates equation (2) for men, and the bottom panel displays the corresponding results for women.
+Additionally, within each panel we show the coefficients from the poverty selection model for sexual identity.

-The results in Table 3 indicate that bisexual men are 1.6 percentage points more likely to use unemployment insurance than otherwise comparable heterosexual men.
-This represents a 42 percent higher utilization rate relative to the mean of the outcome.
-Additionally, we find that bisexual men (women) are 2.1 (1.8) percentage points more likely to use stimulus checks than otherwise comparable heterosexual men (women).
-This represents an 18 (14) percent higher utilization rate relative to the mean of the outcome.
-Additionally, lesbian women are 2.1 percentage points more likely to use stimulus checks than otherwise similar heterosexual women (18 percent relative to mean).
-For SNAP receipt, we find that bisexual men (3.9 pp), bisexual women (2.4 pp), gay men (2.7 pp) and lesbian women (3.8 pp) are more likely to receive SNAP benefits than their comparable heterosexual peers.
+The results in Table 3 indicate that bisexual men (10.2 pp), bisexual women (5.4 pp), gay men (6.9 pp) and lesbian women (2.9 pp) are more likely to receive SNAP benefits than their comparable heterosexual peers.
 Similar results are found for SNAP utilization.
-We also find that gay men are 0.6 percentage points (80 percent relative to mean) and bisexual men are 1.4 percentage points (197 percent relative to mean) more likely to utilize rental assistance than otherwise comparable heterosexuals.
-Finally, we find that gay men (3.4 pp), bisexual men (3.4 pp), and bisexual women (3.7 pp) are all more likely to be insured by Medicaid than otherwise comparable heterosexual adults.
+We also find that gay men are 2.4 percentage points, bisexual men are 4.2 percentage points, and bisexual women are 1.9 percentage points more likely to utilize rental assistance than otherwise comparable heterosexuals.
+Finally, we find that gay men (6.9 pp) are more likely to be insured by Medicaid than otherwise comparable heterosexual adults.